PTI-Clima/quality_control/README.md

 3. Fix a problem with some metadata files that were overwriting each other.
 4. Fix a bug with radiation quality control process.

+### Version 1.1.1, June 2023.

+1. Fix a mistake in the contact email of one contributor.

 ---

 ## References